junxit/us-congress-bills-114/bill.md

     >     - **(B)** require an approval time of not more than 1 year after the date of receipt of an application for a right-of-way; and
     >     - **(C)** require, upon receipt of such an application, notice to the applicant of a predictable timeline for consideration of the application, that clearly delineates important milestones in the process of such consideration.
     >   - **(4)** *State input*
-    >     - **(A)** *Requests authorized* The Governor of a State may submit a request to the Secretary of the Interior to designate a Corridor on Federal land in that State.
+    >     - **(A)** *Requests authorized* The Governor of a State may submit requests to the Secretary of the Interior to designate Corridors on Federal land in that State.
     >     - **(B)** *Consideration of requests* After receiving such a request, the Secretary shall respond in writing, within 30 days—
     >       - **(i)** acknowledging receipt of the request; and
     >       - **(ii)** setting forth a timeline in which the Secretary shall grant, deny, or modify such request and state the reasons for doing so.